The Unveiling of the Ayahs’ Home Blue Plaque

-As part of this year's Local and Community History Month, we've been focusing on what our local areas choose to celebrate and remember.
-Two years ago, this very topic was put in the national spotlight in the wake of the Black Lives Matter protests as many towns and cities have statues/memorials dedicated to former slave traders.
+As part of this year's Local and Community History Month, we've been focusing on what our local areas choose to celebrate or remember.
+Two years ago, this very topic was put in the national spotlight in the wake of the Black Lives Matter protests, as many towns and cities have statues/memorials dedicated to former slave traders.

 One of our digital content placements, Chloe, investigates how her local city, Lancaster, has dealt with its previous involvement in the slave trade and how much progress has been made over the last two years.